U.S. rejects automakers' request to extend fuel comment deadline

 The report will frame a debate with the auto industry that will be decided in 2018 by the next president.

-Administration officials say an important finding of their analysis is that automakers can comply with the mandates using known technology, and deliver benefits in terms of fuel savings and greenhouse emissions cuts that outweigh the estimated $894 to $1,245 per vehicle in costs.
+Administration officials said in July that an important finding of their analysis is that automakers can comply with the mandates using known technology, and deliver benefits in terms of fuel savings and greenhouse emissions cuts that outweigh the estimated $894 to $1,245 per vehicle in costs.

-Trucks, which generate the bulk of the profits earned by Detroit's three, unionized automakers, are key.
+Trucks, which generate the bulk of the profits earned by Detroit's three, unionized automakers, are the key.

 When the administration first outlined its goal of boosting average fleet fuel economy to 54.5 miles per gallon, regulators forecast that 67 percent of vehicles sold in 2025 would be cars.